pschool-in/curriculum/content/grammar/new-topics/adjective-1.md

 Aman is *confused* about a maths problem.
 ```

-Tap on the describing words in these sentences. (title)
 ```
 I read a story about an *ugly* witch.
 A *fast* car always win in races.